 3 IRR = Internal Rate of Return

 Note: The model calculation for teak revenue is based on the Hoppus formula (commercially usable volume), a term of 20 years from the year of planting and a purchase price of CHF 18 000 per hectare for 800 trees.
 The exact years for the commercial thinnings and the number of trees logged in each thinning depend on the local conditions on the respective plantation.
-The revenue figures used in the example are merely non-binding guidelines and forecasts which vary according to the situation, market situation and exchange rate and cannot be guaranteed.
+The revenue figures used in the example are merely non-binding guidelines and forecasts which vary according to the situation, market condition as well as exchange rate and cannot be guaranteed.